-- The Allegheny Academy of Trial Lawyers Mock Trial Competition
+- Academy of Trial Lawyers of Allegheny County (ATLAC) Mock Trial Competition

-- The Texas Young Lawyers Association National Trial Competition
+- Texas Young Lawyers Association (TYLA) National Trial Competition

 Service on the Mock Trial Team does not foreclose competing in the Murray S. Love Trial Moot Court Competition, though scheduling conflicts are possible.
 Subject to applicable maximums, team members may earn academic credit for their service.